 Placing your arms out in front of you (versus by your sides) gives your shoulders a good stretch as well.
 You can also place a block or bolster under your head or hips if that is more comfortable.
 Hold this pose as long as is desired but at least 1-2 minutes.

 I hope you find these poses as helpful as I do for relieving neck and shoulder pain!
 A full yin yoga class is a great option to truly get relief in these areas.
 We carry so much tension in our neck and shoulders from bad posture, sitting at a computer or desk, or from other types of exercise.
-I invite you to try one of the many classes at MyYogaTeacher!
+I invite you to try one of the many classes and workshops at MyYogaTeacher!

 Not a MyYogaTeacher member?
 Whether you’re interested in teaching yoga, starting yoga, or growing in your yoga journey, MyYogaTeacher is a great place to do it!